 One defining characteristic of mesothelioma is the vast number of unique variations documented in medical literature.
-While doctors mainly classify the four primary types of mesothelioma based on their location in the body, these tumors can also be described by their histology, or the appearance and growth patterns of their cells.
-These cell types can be divided even further into subtypes, such as deciduoid mesothelioma.
+While doctors mainly classify the four primary types of mesothelioma based on their location in the body, a mesothelioma tumor can also be described by its histology, or the appearance and growth patterns of its composite cells.
+These mesothelioma cell types can be divided even further into specific subtypes, such as deciduoid mesothelioma.

 Deciduoid mesothelioma is an unusual form of epithelial mesothelioma, the most common of all mesothelioma cell types.
 The term deciduoid reflects this subtype’s histological resemblance to a cellular transformation that takes place during the early stages of pregnancy.
 After conception, a hormone causes the lining of the uterus to take on new and distinct cellular characteristics.
 The new lining, which helps form the placenta, then becomes known as the decidua.
 Although the features of deciduoid mesothelioma and various other diseases appear remarkably similar to the decidua on a cellular level, they result from entirely different biological processes.

-A rarely documented cancer, this type of mesothelioma is substantially different from the more common variations of the disease.
-While this cancer typically strikes older men, early studies found the deciduoid subtype only in the abdomens of young women.
-And although nearly all mesotheliomas are caused by exposure to asbestos, many experts initially believed there was no link between this cancer and asbestos.
+A rarely documented cancer, deciduoid mesothelioma is substantially different from the more common variations of the disease.
+While most mesothelioma cancers strike older men, early studies only found the deciduoid subtype in the abdomens of young women.
+And although nearly all mesotheliomas are caused by overabundant exposures to asbestos, many experts initially believed there was no link between deciduoid mesothelioma and asbestos whatsoever.

-First described in 1985, this type of mesothelioma has been diagnosed in just a few dozen cases.
+First described in 1985, deciduoid mesothelioma has been diagnosed in about 44 cases.
 As more cases emerged, doctors learned the disease was in fact not exclusive to the peritoneums of young women.
 Several cases involved men and older women.
-Deciduoid elements were also observed in pleural and pericardial tumors, and some patients disclosed a history of asbestos exposure.
+Deciduoid elements were also observed in pleural and pericardial mesotheliomas, and some patients disclosed a history of asbestos exposure.

 Slightly less than half of all deciduoid mesotheliomas are pleural, meaning they form in the lining of the lungs.
-A roughly equal number of cases occur in the peritoneum, which lines the abdomen.
-This distribution is atypical, considering that about 75 percent of all mesotheliomas develop in the pleura.
+A roughly equal number of deciduoid cases occur in the peritoneum, which lines the abdomen.
+This distribution is atypical considering that about 75 percent of all mesotheliomas develop in the pleura.

 Medical experts do not know the exact cause of this cancer, but some consider asbestos or hormonal changes to be potential factors.
 Unlike most types of mesothelioma, deciduoid mesothelioma has not been conclusively linked to asbestos exposure.
 Some doctors speculate that asbestos is a contributing cause, yet only one-third of all known deciduoid patients disclosed a history of exposure.

-Doctors who doubt the connection to asbestos speculate that a hormonal imbalance may help trigger the onset of this disease.
-More than half of all cases have occurred in women, and two of the patients were diagnosed during pregnancy.
+Doctors who doubt the connection to asbestos speculate that a hormonal imbalance may help trigger the onset of deciduoid mesothelioma.
+Two patients were diagnosed during pregnancy.
 In one of these cases, a woman’s tumor was discovered during a Cesarean section.
-These findings seem to support the hormonal hypothesis.
+These findings seemed to support the hormonal hypothesis.
 However, researchers opted to rule out this possibility, citing negative test results for certain hormones that should have been present in patients.